geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Where scarce the lichen hides the lava bare,
 And seems to draw its sustenance from air; #
 Its trunk of aggregated leaves was made,
-Its verdant head a leafy crown display 'd :
+Its verdant head a leafy crown display 'd:
 Broad spread the leaves, and on their pulpy green
-The embryo plants in bristled knobs were seen ;
+The embryo plants in bristled knobs were seen;